PaulaBuscacio/bytebatch/README.md

-## Java Spring Batch project with schecduler and PostgreSQL
+## Java Spring Batch project with scheduler and PostgreSQL